-Over the last four decades, Stepping Stone School has developed its comprehensive Early Care and Education Curriculum.
-The curriculum is based on 40 years of direct teaching experience and interacting with children, but also on the finest and most up to date research and best practices regarding how children learn, grow and develop.
+Stepping Stone School has developed its own proprietary Early Care and Education curriculum, based on over 40 years of direct teaching experience and interacting with children.
+It is also based on the finest and most up to date research and best practices regarding how children learn, grow and develop

 “Stepping Stone School is a child-centered school that builds curiosity and an excitement for learning.
 The teachers and staff provide a variety of learning experiences throughout the day, all matched to the developmental level of each child.
 The curriculum is excellence plus.
 It is a comprehensive system that nurtures and develops all areas of the child: cognitive, physical, social, and emotional.
 Children leave Stepping Stone School ready to be successful in any formal educational setting.”

 What makes Platinum Learning for Life™ so unique is the personal input and experiences of the owners Rhonda Paver, M.A. and Bill Paver, Ph.D.
 Rhonda has a master’s degree in Early Childhood Development from the University of Texas at Austin.
 Bill Paver has a Ph.D. in Higher Education from Washington State University.
 Rhonda was a classroom teacher and director in our first schools.
 During Stepping Stone School’s evolution, Rhonda remains actively engaged in the classrooms and the daily operations and meets personally with teachers and administrators daily.
 Bill Paver served for 25 years at the University of Texas at Austin as Assistant Dean of Graduate Studies and Associate Director of Admissions, where he directed the Graduate and International Admissions Center.
 Their combined education and experience are an invaluable resource and asset that no other privately owned early care and education provider in the nation has.